-While I usually seek out a suite for my family when travelling, the Radisson Toronto East is excellent for seeking out the adjoining rooms option.
+While I usually seek out a suite for my family when travelling, the Radisson Toronto East is excellent for seeking out the option of an adjoining room.
 We had two rooms, one with two double beds and another with a king.
 Upon request, we got a fridge and microwave.
 With a large grocery store only two blocks away we were able to stock up on our own foods to make breakfast and lunch.
 The rooms have comfortable desks, perfect for working on a laptop, chairs, ample cupboard and drawer space and two telephones.
-At the front desk, staff are very attentive to all of your needs.
+At the front desk, the staff is very attentive to all of your needs.

 The Ontario Science Centre (www.ontariosciencecentre.ca) is barrier-free, offering extra-wide parking, free wheelchairs and strollers, wheelchair seating in the Shoppers Drug Mart® OMNIMAX® Theatre and Imperial Oil Auditorium, barrier-free elevators, a washroom for special needs persons and safe areas of refuge in case of emergency.
 Their Access Guide for Visually Impaired Persons lists exhibits that can be experienced through touch, taste, hearing and smell.
 Organizations serving disabled people are admitted for free to the Ontario Science Centre, as part of a registered program of therapy.
 Escorts of disabled visitors are admitted free to the Ontario Science Centre.